 |---|---|---|---|---|

 Remember: VA disability is 100% tax-free in all 50 states.
-Your retirement pay may or may not be taxed depending on your state.
-Use our calculator to see your state-specific take-home pay.
+Your retirement pay may or may not be taxed depending on your state, and how military retirement is taxed in 2026 varies widely.
+Use our 2026 military retirement calculator to see your state-specific take-home pay.

 How to Use This Pay Chart